 The IAHR was founded in 1950 at the 7th international congress of the history of religions in Amsterdam.
 Since then, the IAHR has grown to 42 national and 6 regional member associations and societies as well as 4 affiliated societies, reflecting the international and global character and scope of the association.

 The IAHR is composed of a General Assembly, an International Committee, and an Executive Committee.
 The General Assembly meets at each Quinquennial Congress and is composed of all paid up members of constituent member associations and societies of the association present at that congress.
 The International Committee, which consists of two voting delegates from each national or regional member association or society, meets during every Congress to elect the Executive Committee, and to make recommendations on matters of importance to the IAHR.
 The International Committee also meets once between the congresses.
 The Executive Committee consists of 12 members, representing major areas of the world, and features as reasonable a gender balance, as possible.

 Congresses and Conferences

 The IAHR holds world congresses every five years.
-The most recent (the XXI) Quinquennial Congress was held in 2015 in Erfurt, Germany.
-The next congress will take place in 2020 and the venue will be confirmed in 2016.
+The next (the XXII) Quinquennial Congress will be held in 2020 in Otago, New Zealand.
 The IAHR also sponsors regional and special conferences during the quinquennial periods, and carries on a tradition of holding its congresses and conferences in as many parts of the world as possible.
 This serves to support the work of IAHR affiliates, and to encourage international collaboration and intercultural exchange between scholars.